-The Doctor of Philosophy in Counselor Education & Supervision is an online degree with residency requirements that will set you apart in the field of counseling for expert professional and scholarly work.
-This CACREP accredited* program, which uniquely integrates science and faith, is designed for currently licensed counselors who will complete an internship and dissertation as their knowledge base of the counseling profession grows in an environment of exceptional learning.
-You will evidence new ideas through groundbreaking research and the opportunity to present an original dissertation.
+The Doctor of Philosophy in Counselor Education & Supervision is an online doctorate degree with residency requirements on campus in Virginia Beach.
+Prepare for a rewarding career that will set you apart in the field of counseling for expert professional and scholarly work.
+This CACREP-accredited program integrates science and faith, and is designed for currently licensed counselors who will complete an internship and present an original dissertation.

 Delivery Format: Online w/Residency

 Approved Degree Plan: Click to download PDF

 All doctoral candidates must complete the dissertation as a capstone experience of the program.
 Research conducted under the direction of a dissertation committee.
 Requires a minimum of 9 credit hours.
 Prerequisite: Permission of instructor.

 Overview of the history and development of counselor education with an examination of the theoretical orientation and practical skills necessary to function effectively as a counselor educator.
 Examine current topics pertinent to teaching counselor education and biblically based leadership skills in the profession of counselor education.